With and For Our Community Partners

 Our mission is to provide the highest quality of patient care, medical education, and research, and to develop the next generation of physicians, researchers and educators.

 Our Core Values

 We are guided by the following core values:

-We treat all people with dignity, professionalism, and equity regardless of individual differences and fully respecting diversity in all its forms.
+We treat all people with dignity, equity and inclusion regardless of individual differences and fully respecting diversity in all its forms.